aristanetworks/goarista/README.md

 ## key

-Provides a common type used across various Arista projects, named `key.Key`, which is used to work around the fact that Go can't let one use a non-hashable type as a key to a `map`, and we sometimes need to use a `map[string]interface{}` (or something containing one) as a key to maps.
+Provides common types used across various Arista projects.
+The type `key.Key` is used to work around the fact that Go can't let one use a non-hashable type as a key to a `map`, and we sometimes need to use a `map[string]interface{}` (or something containing one) as a key to maps.
 As a result, we frequently use `map[key.Key]interface{}` instead of just `map[interface{}]interface{}` when we need a generic key-value collection.
+The type `key.Path` is the representation of a path broken down into individual elements, where each element is a `key.Key`.

 ## path

-Provides a common type used across various Arista projects, named `path.Path`, which is the representation of a path broken down into individual elements.
-Each element is a `key.Key`.
+Provides functions that can be used to manipulate `key.Path` objects.
 The type `path.Map` may be used for mapping paths to values.
-It allows for some fuzzy matching.
+It allows for some fuzzy matching for paths containing `path.Wildcard` keys.

 ## lanz
 A client for [LANZ](https://eos.arista.com/latency-analyzer-lanz-architectures-and-configuration/)